 A fresh idea if we’ve ever seen one, this sliced orange garland adds a sunny twist to traditional Christmas décor—and it’s the perfect way to give new life to produce that’s close to expiration.
 Slice an orange or lemon into thin slices and dehydrate them in the oven or let them dry out on a baking rack over several days.
 Use string or twine to attach them to create a gorgeous garland.

 Whether you live in a warmer locale or you just feel like bringing the magic of winter indoors, flocking your Christmas tree ups the magic factor in seconds.

 Sure, you can buy a fresh-cut garland at your local farmer’s market or tree lot, but cutting one out of paper brings an element of whimsy to your mantle.
 Play with different shades of green paper for dimension and top off the look with red pom poms for berries.

 Holiday Decor #13: Hang Your Wreath With a Bow

 Wreaths are most often suspended from over-the-door wreath hangers or stick-on hooks, but we love how much more festive a big red bow looks.
 This simple swap brings color and life to your front door—just be sure to use a thick, sturdy ribbon to support your holiday door décor.

 Holiday Decor #14: Update Your Plain Ornaments

 If you’re looking for a way to update last year’s plain Christmas ornaments, a handful of paint markers will do the trick.
-Draw patterns on each orb using plant, dove, and star motifs or customize them with your name or initials.
-Finally, swap the metal hook for silk ribbon in various colors.
+Draw patterns on each orb using plant, dove, and star motifs, or customize them with your name or initials.
+Finally, swap the metal hook for silk ribbons in various colors.